 The Loughborough family is made up of students from all over the world -and we firmly believe that it is this which makes our campus so vibrant, friendly and inspiring.

-There are lots of different ways to start your journey with us, you can choose to undertake a foundation course, an undergraduate course, a postgraduate degree or a postgraduate research degree.
-If you decide to study a postgraduate degree with us, you'll have the choice between two fantastic locations - London and Loughborough.
+There are lots of ways you can choose to study here, whether you want to undertake a foundation course, an undergraduate degree, a postgraduate degree or postgraduate research degree.
+If you’re interested in pursuing a postgraduate degree or research degree, you can choose to study in London or Loughborough.

 Our exciting campus is currently home to about 60 Singaporean students across a wide range of subjects at both undergraduate and postgraduate study levels, and we love welcoming more students to campus.

 You can get fully involved and integrated into the award-winning Loughborough experience and at the same time be part of a strong Singaporean community presence thanks to Loughborough Students Union Malaysian and Singaporean Society.
 This group provides support and a home-from-home environment when you need it, as well as activities back in Singapore.
 The best of both worlds!